Hellion (character): X-23 series

+M-Pox

-Hellion has left Utopia with Wolverine to Westchester to the Jean Grey Academy, which is now being headed by Wolverine.
+Hellion left Utopia following Wolverine to Westchester to the Jean Grey Academy, which was now headed by Wolverine.

-8 months after the events of Secret Wars, Hellion is shown to be dying of the M-Pox disease after accidentally coming in contact with the Terrigen Mist.
-He attacks New Attilan in retaliation, but is defeated by Synapse.
+8 months after the events of the "Secret Wars" storyline, Hellion is shown to be dying of the M-Pox disease after accidentally coming in contact with Terrigen Mist.
+He attacks Attilan in retaliation, but is defeated by Synapse.
 Hellion is then taken into custody by the Inhumans, with Medusa promising that he will be given medical attention.
 Hellion was treated and cured of his M-Pox symptoms at the New Attilan General Hospital.
 As an act of gratitude, he decided to pay the hospital back with volunteer work.

+Krakoan Age and aftermath

+Hellion later became a citizen of Krakoa when it was established as a mutant nation.
+He was able to reunite with his fellow Hellions members.
+He went through the Crucible resulting in his death and subsequent resurrection through the mutant resurrection protocols; this process restored his hands.

+After Krakoa relocates to the White Hot Room following Orchis' defeat, Hellion becomes the villain known as the Krakoan in New York City.